SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Touch Input/index.md

 `SDLTouchManager` has multiple callbacks that will ease the implementation of touch events.

 !!!
 IMPORTANT
 The view passed from the following callbacks are dependent on using the built-in focusable item manager to send haptic rects.
-See [detecting focusable items](Mobile Navigation/Automatically Detecting Focusable Items) for more information.
+See [supporting haptic input](Mobile Navigation/Supporting Haptic Input) "Automatic Focusable Rects" for more information.
 !!!

 The following callbacks are provided: